-We label them immigrants, those who journey across borders, suitcases filled with dreams and hopes, carrying their cultures‘ weight that shadow-dance in their wake.
-They traverse oceans, mountains, the unknown, searching for a place where they can lay down roots; yet their journey’s essence mirrors our own.
-Consider the man, anchored in his childhood house, his laughter echoing through its walls, stories etched into the very air he breathes.
-He knows neighborhood streets, his neighbors, shop owners, knows when someone new ventures in; each new day, each connection made, a station in his life’s journey, moments spent dragging his baggage, longing to belong.
-Time nudges him, reminding him that permanence is an illusion, that every season shifts, and eventually, he too, will say goodbye to the home that embraced him.
-And what of the woman in the park, feeding the birds with a smile, her eyes reflecting the wisdom of years, countless souls who have crossed her path?
-She watches as life unfolds around her— children racing, lovers whispering, each moment a fleeting brushstroke on the canvas of her days.
-They come, they go, like waves on the shore, leaving only sea foam and bubbles— soft imprints of their presence— reminding her that connection is transient, and yet beautiful in its impermanence.
+We label them immigrants, those who journey across borders, dreams and hopes packed in a suitcase, carrying their cultures’ weight that shadow-dance in their wake.
+They traverse oceans, mountains, the unknown, looking for a place where they can put down roots; yet their journey’s essence mirrors our own.
+Consider the man, anchored in his childhood house, which resounded with his hearty laughter, tales carved into the air he breathes.
+He knows neighborhood streets, his neighbors, shop owners, knows when someone new enters; every new day, every encounter, one of the way-stations in his journey, moments spent dragging his baggage, longing to belong.
+Time nudges him, reminding him that eternity is a lie, that every season shifts, and in the end, he will also leave the house that took him in.
+And the woman in the park, smiling as she feeds the birds, her eyes reflecting the wisdom of years, countless souls who have crossed her path?
+She’s witness to life being lived around her: children racing, lovers whispering, each moment a fleeting brushstroke on the canvas of her days.
+They arrive and depart, like waves on the beach, sea foam and bubblings, their presence soft imprints reminding her that connection is fleeting, and still, in its transience, wonderful.
 We are all travelers, drifting through landscapes of time; our bodies vessels of memories, our hearts repositories of stories.
-Each interaction, brief encounter, shared glance, soft laugh, marks us as migrants in this world, inhabiting spaces never truly ours, even when we stay rooted for years.
-As we wander, let us recognize the spirit of migration within us, longing for connection, desire for understanding.
+Each interaction, brief encounter, shared glance, soft laugh, distinguishes us as pilgrims in this world, inhabiting spaces never truly ours, even though we grow, and stay planted for years.
+While we wander, let us acknowledge, the migrant in us, longing for connection, a desire for understanding.
 Whether we roam this earth or remain in one place, we are bound by threads of shared humanity, by currents of experience that shape our lives.
 In this understanding, let us embrace our journeys, stories we carry, paths we tread.
 For in the end, we are all passing through, participants in this grand narrative, where every heart beats in rhythm, and every soul seeks a home.

 Life’s journey shows us daily that we’re all immigrants, newcomers to each day.